Lacrymology/states/clamav/doc/pillar.rst

 clamav:dns_db
 ~~~~~~~~~~~~~

-database verification domain, DNS used to verify virus database version.
+Database verification domain, DNS used to verify virus database version.

 clamav:connect_timeout
 ~~~~~~~~~~~~~~~~~~~~~~

-timeout in seconds when connecting to database server.
+Timeout in seconds when connecting to database server.

 clamav:receive_timeout
 ~~~~~~~~~~~~~~~~~~~~~~

-timeout in seconds when reading from database server.
+Timeout in seconds when reading from database server.

 clamav:times_of_check
 ~~~~~~~~~~~~~~~~~~~~~

-numbers of database checks per day
+Numbers of database checks per day.

 clamav:db_mirrors
 ~~~~~~~~~~~~~~~~~

-tuple of spam database servers
+Tuple of spam database servers.